indic-archive/omeka-typesense-search/README.md

 docker run -p 8108:8108 -v/tmp/data:/data typesense/typesense:0.23.1 --data-dir /data --api-key=xxxxxx
 ```

-- Clone this repository to the Omeka-S module directory `~/path/to/omeka/modules`.
+- Clone this repository to the Omeka S module directory `~/path/to/omeka/modules`.
 - `cd ~/path/to/omeka/modules` and run `composer install` to install the `typesense-php` dependency.
 - Enable the module from the Admin → Modules menu.
 - Connect the module to your TypeSense installation using the `Configure` form.

-Search-as-you-type is now automatically hooked on to the search box on the Omeka-S frontend.
+Search-as-you-type is now automatically hooked on to the search box on the Omeka S frontend.

 ## Credits
 autocomplete.js is a modified version of [caroso1222/amazon-autocomplete](https://github.com/caroso1222/amazon-autocomplete)